The Ghost Writer (film): Plot

 The Ghost attempts to return to Martha's Vineyard, but remains on the mainland when he is followed to the ferry.
 With no one else to turn to, he phones Rycart for help, who agrees to a meeting.
-The Ghost researches links between Emmett, a military contractor and the CIA, while Rycart reveals McAra discovered Lang's involvement in so-called "torture flights", in which terrorist suspects were tortured while airborne on private planes.
+The Ghost researches links between Emmett, a military contractor, and the CIA.
+Rycart reveals McAra discovered Lang's involvement in so-called "torture flights", in which terrorist suspects were tortured while airborne on private planes.
 In regard to Emmett's relationship with Lang, Rycart recounts how Lang's decisions as Prime Minister uniformly benefited US interests, and says McAra found new evidence that he supposedly wrote about in the "beginning of the manuscript", but they find nothing written in the early pages.

 Bly contacts the Ghost, offering to have him flown back to Old Haven aboard Lang's private executive jet on its return from DC.
 Rycart encourages him to do so, where on board Lang angrily refutes the Ghost's suggestion he was recruited as a CIA agent by Emmett.
 When the plane lands in Old Haven, Lang is assassinated by an activist, and the Ghost is subsequently asked to complete the book for posthumous publication.
 At the book's launch in London, the Ghost learns that Emmett tutored Ruth when she was at Harvard.
-After Bly mentions the "beginnings" of the original manuscript, the Ghost inspects that the first word of each chapter, discovering the message: "Lang's wife Ruth was recruited as a CIA agent by Professor Paul Emmett of Harvard University."
-The Ghost passes a note to Ruth revealing his discovery; perturbed, Ruth attempts to confront the Ghost, but he leaves the building and attempts to flag down a taxi in the street, when a car accelerates in his direction and the pages of the manuscript scatter in the wind.
+After Bly mentions the "beginnings" of the original manuscript, the Ghost inspects the first word of each chapter, discovering the message: "Lang's wife Ruth was recruited as a CIA agent by Professor Paul Emmett of Harvard University."
+The Ghost passes a note to Ruth revealing his discovery; perturbed, Ruth attempts to confront the Ghost, but he leaves the building and attempts to flag down a taxi in the street, when a car accelerates in his direction, a crash is heard, and the pages of the manuscript scatter in the wind.